 To give a bit of context, I was opening GoDaddy email notifications pertaining to domain renewals and recent services I had purchased.

-On a daily basis, I receive at least 20-30 emails from GoDaddy in regards to a variety of services, products and notifications:
+On a daily basis, I receive at least 20-30 emails from GoDaddy in regard to a variety of services, products, and notifications:

 - Some are from winning auction emails.